-This project proceeds from my work on eastern European party competition:
+This project develops my earlier work on eastern European party competition:

 Dealignment Meets Cleavage Theory

 (with David Attewell, Liesbet Hooghe and Gary Marks)

 The rise of a new divide on immigration and Europe raises fundamental questions about the character of party competition and the causal bases of voting.
 In this paper we suggest that those who support political parties established on the new divide—green and radical-Tan parties—have more structured partisan preferences than supporters of mainstream political parties.
 While the divide between mainstream political parties has softened with the decline of the class cleavage, that between green and radical-Tan parties is sharp, ideologically rooted, and socially structured.
 We consequently argue that a new political cleavage dividing those who support and those who oppose transnationalism has arisen.
 Among the implications of this neo-cleavage theory are: that the dynamism in party systems arises from exogenous social change; that change comes chiefly in the form of new political parties; that the decline of traditional cleavages does not invalidate cleavage theory; and that de-alignment is valid only for the period beginning with the decline of traditional cleavages in the 1970s to the rise of a transnational cleavage in the early 2000s.

 Fuzzy or Veering?
 Party Positioning, Voter Congruence, and Electoral Support for Radical Right Parties in Western Europe